Connect with us

 • This figure does not include additional earnings from PPV bonuses

-• Xtreme Couture generated revenues of $8.3 million in the first twelve months
+• Xtreme Couture generated $8.3 million in revenue in the first 12 months

 • Owns a 3,743-square-foot home in Las Vegas worth $1 million